 The 25 year old Blaney's ears instantly perked up.
 He was a call man, or volunteer firefighter, along with his brothers Marty and Dicky.
-Grabbing the keys to his '68 Plymouth Valiant, Dan prepared to race downtown as his wife Gail, just returned from her cousin's wedding, jumped into the car at the last moment.
-Driving from their home about a half-mile from the beach, they came down Saco Avenue and turned onto Old Orchard Street.
-Gail remarked: "It looks like a trash can fire" and there appeared a small cone of black smoke emerging from the White Way corridor.
+Grabbing the keys to his '68 Plymouth Valiant, Dan prepared to dash downtown as his wife Gail, just returned from her cousin's wedding, jumped into the car at the last moment.
+Driving from their home about a half-mile from the beach, they raced down Saco Avenue.
+Upon turning onto Old Orchard Street, Gail observed: "It looks like a trash can fire" and there appeared a small cone of black smoke emerging from the White Way corridor.

 Deputy Fire Chief Thomas Smith was rolling out of the station with the two call men then on duty in Engine No. 2, a 1960 American LaFrance 1000 g.p.m. pumper.
 Nearby, Dicky Blaney saw the truck approaching and jumped on.
 Upon arriving, they found a much more serious situation: flames on the roof of the Pretzel dark ride located in the passage between Old Orchard Street and the rear area of the White Way and directly below Noah's Ark.
 The ride was known to locals as the "Moon Ride" because of its large moon-faced facade.
 Rocco and Anthony Aceto, managers of the Duffy Pier block, had tried vainly to knock down the fire until a person walking nearby pulled the alarm box.